Enumerations

 Enums can also be anonymous:

-enum beginOPTION_1,OPTION_2,OPTION_3endassert(OPTION_1 == 1)assert(OPTION_2 == 2)assert(OPTION_3 == 3)
+plutoenum beginOPTION_1,OPTION_2,OPTION_3endassert(OPTION_1 == 1)assert(OPTION_2 == 2)assert(OPTION_3 == 3)

 Using Compatibility Mode?

-will enable the keyword independently of environment settings.
+You may need to use pluto_enum instead of enum.
+Alternatively, pluto_use enum will enable the keyword independently of environment settings.